translate/pootle/docs/developers/hacking.rst

 Now you can reach the development server in your browser.
 On your first visit, Pootle will create the database schema and will calculate stats, which might take a while on the first time.
+Alternatively, you can choose to run ``python manage.py initdb`` which will do the same but in a shell environment.

-Once that is done, you can start the development server anytime by enabling the virtual environment and running the ``manage.py runserver`` command.
+Once all is done, you can start the development server anytime by enabling the virtual environment and running the ``manage.py runserver`` command.

 Happy hacking!!